data-gymnasia/courses/content/epidemic-modeling/content.md

 ---
 > id: step-solution-different-number-initial

-*Solution*.
-What we see is that even with 10 initially infectious individuals, the disease spreads to a substantial percentage of the population with very high probability:
+*Solution.* What we see is that even with 10 initially infectious individuals, the disease spreads to a substantial percentage of the population with very high probability:

     pre(julia-executable)
       | using Plots